 The REAL Romberg test looks for spinal column diseases by testing the dorsal and posterior columns, relating to proprioception.
 The Romberg test requires the patient to keep their feet firmly together, arms by the side, and eyes open at first.
 Medical staff should tell the person to stand straight and rigid and look straight ahead with eyes open to test how he or she performs for about sixty seconds.
 If the person does not lose balance while their eyes are open during the first step, the result is “negative.”

 If the person tests ‘negative’ for this part of the Romberg test, the medical staff should conduct the second part.
 The Romberg test is ‘positive’ If the patient loses balance and needs assistance to maintain balance.
 This positive test result indicates ataxia from the dorsal column.
 However, a patient could get a false positive result and have a sudden gait disturbance triggered by a recent fall.

 In the second part, the patient is to close both eyes and repeat the first exam.
 The patient’s balance is observed for another 60 seconds.
 A doctor or staff member needs to monitor the patient in case of a fall.
 The medical worker should stand in front of the patient with both arms extended out to “frame” the patient, but not touch them.

-The police add an aura of legitimacy to the test by adding similar wording, as is found in medical literature about the real Romberg test.
+The police add an aura of legitimacy to the test by adding similar wording, as is found in medical literature about test.
 Don’t fall for it!

-The modified Romberg test requires a driver to stand still, close his or her eyes, tilt their head back, and count silently to the number the officer gives you (usually 30 seconds max).
+The test requires a driver to stand still, close his or her eyes, tilt their head back, and count silently to the number the officer gives you (usually 30 seconds max).
 The officer is looking for an inability to maintain balance by excessive swaying, raising your arms to steady yourself, or falling backward.